Netruk44/Netruk44.github.io/content/post/instructor-as-search-engine/part3-querying-embeddings.md

 So, now that we have something that works (vaguely), the next step is to show someone else and get some feedback.
 These days, that means making a website.
 But we aren't going to have the user's browser do the search through the database, so that means we're going to need to create an API that can be used to query the database.

 {{<collapse summary="Database progress report?">}}
 > We've moved onto review gathering.
 Currently 35 hours in and 36% complete.
-Things aren't looking good for my 'write one post every other day' technique.
-I may not finish the series before it's done!
+In total, the application details took 108 hours and 51 minutes to complete.
 >
-> In total, the application details took 108 hours and 51 minutes to complete.
+> Things aren't looking good for my 'write one post every other day' technique.
+I may not finish the series before it's done querying the API!
+>
+> (I should mention that this is all retrospective.
+It's not taking me 48 hours to implement each new post then write about it, I have the whole project done already.
+I just like to work on other things between writing posts because each one is a lot of writing.)
 {{</collapse>}}

 ---